ajeyln/kodekloud_devops_learning/shell_script/README.md

 ### Command Line Argument

-* Argument should be passed while executing shell script,
+* Argument should be passed while executing shell script, <br />
 	Eg: ``` bash print-name.sh Python ```
-* Can the access the argument in script as **$position** inside the script.
+* Can the access the argument in script as **$position** inside the script.<br />
 	Eg: ``` echo $1 ```

 ### Reading Input

-* The script will prompt the input from user while executing
+* The script will prompt the input from user while executing <br />
 	Eg: ``` bash print-name.sh
 			Enter Name : Python ```
-* The prompting message is to be adjusted inside the script before specifying the variablle name
+* The prompting message is to be adjusted inside the script before specifying the variablle name <br />
 	Eg: ```read -p "Enter Name:" name
 			echo $name ```

 ### Arithmetic Operations

-* The arithmetic operation can be done using expr commands and should use \* while multiplication
+* The arithmetic operation can be done using expr commands and should use \* while multiplication <br />
 	Eg: ``` $ expr 6 + 3
 			$ expr 6 - 3
 			$ expr 6 / 3
 			$ expr 6 \* 3 ```

-* Also can be done double paranthesis without using expr command
+* Also can be done double paranthesis without using expr command <br />
 	Eg: ```	A=6
 			B=3
 			$ (( A+B ))